 Did you know?
 The oldest rocks in the park are metamorphic (biotite schist and gneiss) estimated at 1.7 billion years old, making them some of the oldest rocks within the National Park System!

 Beach and Sandbox

 Experience the beach like nowhere else on earth, surrounded by majestic mountain peaks and the stunning beauty of the dunes.
-Medano Creek is a popular seasonal stream enjoyed by all ages.
+Medano Creek, also known as "Colorado's Natural Beach", is a popular seasonal stream enjoyed by all ages.
 The creek runs intermittently—depending on the season—at the base of the dunes.
 Expect the most water in late spring and early summer.
 Bring beach toys, sunblock, and plenty of drinking water.
-Click here for current creek conditions.
+Click here to view more on current creek conditions.

 Hiking In The Great Sand Dunes

 Explore any part of the 30 square mile dunefield you wish; there are no designated trails in the sand.
 A dunes-accessible wheelchair is available for free loan at the Visitor Center.
 In summer months, plan to hike the dunes in morning or evening to avoid 150F degree sand temperatures or thunderstorms.
 Great Sand Dunes National Park and Preserve is open 24-hours-a-day, every day of the year.
 You can hike on the dunes at any time and explore any part of the 30 square mile dunefield you wish; there are no designated trails in the sand.

 There are a variety of other hiking options as well; forested trails, alpine trails, grasslands, and wetlands.
 The region's geology and biology make it unique among our national parks and a fascinating place to explore.
 You can choose a day hike or stay overnight in the backcountry.
 Find everything you need to know to plan your excursion here.